kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 Reach out to SIG Scalability to ensure a new branch is cut in [sigs.k8s.io/perf-tests](https://github.com/kubernetes/perf-tests/) repository.

-In case the release branch is missing - we will end up with an issue we had for 1.30: https://github.com/kubernetes/kubernetes/issues/124119
+In case the release branch is missing - we will end up with an issue we had for 1.30, see [#124119](https://github.com/kubernetes/kubernetes/issues/124119)

 ## Branch Management